Theorem.

 \end{cases}

-Notice that item 2 of the theorem is equivalent to the inequality $f(x) \geq \tilde{f}(x)$ for all $x \in I$.
-Now consider a random variable $X$ taking values in $\{x_1,\cdots,x_n\} \subseteq I$ with $P[X = x_i] = p_i$ such that $E[X] \geq s$.
-We want to prove that $E[f(X)] \geq f(EX)$.
+Notice that item 2 of the theorem is equivalent to the inequality f(x) \geq \tilde{f}(x) for all x \in I. Now consider a random variable X taking values in \{x_1,\cdots,x_n\} \subseteq I with P[X = x_i] = p_i such that E[X] \geq s.
+We want to prove that E[f(X)] \geq f(EX).
 Write

 E[f(X)]